Secret Service Director Kimberly Cheatle resigns after Trump shooting security lapses

 Several investigations into the circumstances surrounding the shooting are underway.
 In addition to the FBI, the Department of Homeland Security's inspector general has opened two probes to evaluate the Secret Service's process for securing an event and determine the preparedness level of the agency's Counter Sniper Team to respond to threats.
 Officials said the inspector general may decide to open additional investigations as well.

-Meanwhile, Mr. Biden announced he would direct an independent review of the rally's security situation to determine what went wrong.
+Meanwhile, President Biden announced he would direct an independent review of the rally's security situation to determine what went wrong.

 Cheatle said in a statement after Mr. Biden's announcement that the Secret Service would "participate fully" in the independent review and was "working with all involved Federal, state and local agencies to understand what happened, how it happened, and how we can prevent an incident like this from ever taking place again."